Indian Hill, Ohio

-The Village of Indian Hill is a city in Hamilton County, Ohio, United States, and an affluent suburb of the Greater Cincinnati area.
+The Village of Indian Hill is a city in Hamilton County, Ohio, United States, and a suburb of the Greater Cincinnati area.
 The population was 6,087 at the 2020 census.
 Prior to 1970, Indian Hill was incorporated as a village, but under Ohio law became designated as a city once its population was verified as exceeding 5,000.
-The municipality then changed its name to add "Village" into the official name; legally it is "The City of The Village of Indian Hill".
+The municipality then changed its name to add "Village", and legally it is known as "The City of The Village of Indian Hill".
 The Village of Indian Hill is served by the Indian Hill Exempted Village School District (public school district).
-It has previously been named as the "Best Place to Raise a Family" by the magazine Robb Report.